hackforla/tdm-calculator/doc/Contributing.md

 The version that LA DOT personnel are using is deployed to <a href="https://tdm-calc.herokuapp.com"> https://tdm-calc.herokuapp.com</a>.

-If you wish to study or contribute to the code base, follow these Installation Instructions to install a development environment on your machine:
+If you wish to study or contribute to the code base, follow these Installation Instructions to install a development environment on your machine.

+If you intend to make changes to the database structure or reference data, you will want to do your database changes using a [local development database](./dod/localdatabase.md) instead of the shared development database.

+If you are involved in the release process and need to run an environment that exactly mirrors the deployment environments, you can develop and test in a docker development environment.

+For a list of other development topics, see [Development](/doc/development.md).

 ## Installation Instructions